Theme song: "Don't Let Me Be Misunderstood" Lana Del Rey

 "He's good," Victoria nods back to the parents, who breathe a sigh of relief.
 "He's taking to the new lungs very well.
 If this trend continues, I think he'll wake up soon."

 "I can't believe it," Natasha lets a tear fall down her cheek.
 "For a while there, I thought "

 "He's a fighter," Shane grabs her hand and squeezes it.
 "Our little boy is a fighter."

 "That he is," Natasha wipes her eyes dry.
 "Thank you Victoria."

-to check on him.
-In the meantime, if you want visit him, you can.
+stop by later to check on him.
+In the meantime, if you want visit him,

 Shane looks at Natasha and pulls her into a hug.
 "He's going to make it, Nat," Shane whispers into her ear.
 "He's really going to make it."